JoshCheek/8-LoLambda/lecture/072_how_to_reading_official_literature.md

   * "free" variables, a variable that comes from a function's context.

-  They make these distinctions because it's a macro language, so they have to substitute function bodies into their call sites.
+  They make these distinctions because it's a macro language, so they have to substitute function bodies into their call sites as strings or ASTs.
   This could lead to collision of names, so they may need to do renaming, and you rename free variables differently from bound ones.
 * When we say "call the function", they say "apply the function to its arguments".
-  We think of the call site as being the actor because it runs the function, but they think of the function as being the actor because it changes the code at the call site.
+  We think of the call site as being the actor because it calls the function, but they think of the function as being the actor because it applies itself to the code at the call site.